BuildOnViction/gitbook/archive/how-to-deploy-a-trc21-token-on-tomochain.md

 **DONATE VIC FOR TRC21 TRANSACTION FEES**

-If there are not enough VIC funds to pay for subsequent transaction fees, any token holders can deposit more VIC to the TomoIssuer contract to continue making transactions.‌
+If there are not enough VIC funds to pay for subsequent transaction fees, any token holders can deposit more VIC to the VicIssuer contract to continue making transactions.‌

-Go to the **“Donate TRC-21 fee”** tab from TomoIssuer’s homepage.
+Go to the **“Donate TRC-21 fee”** tab from VicIssuer’s homepage.
 Enter the name of the token to donate VIC to, then enter the donation amount.
 Considering that the transaction fee in Viction is near-zero, 1 VIC can power thousands of transactions.

 ![](<../.gitbook/assets/image (105).png>)